Phileosopher/commonplace/people-conversation.md

 This only goes as far as we trust their experiences.
 Otherwise, we segment their experiences off as something we can [analyze](logic.md) later.
 In that situation, we're drawing our [stories](stories.md) and [feelings](mind-feelings.md) from *self-made* [stories](stories.md) derived from their experiences as the source material.
 This can be useful for [scientific inquiry](science.md), but tends to distract from the intimacy of the original storyteller.

+APPLICATION: While the dialogue of questions and answers in our mind is strictly for [understanding](understanding.md), people tend to answer questions based on what they [believe](understanding-certainty.md) the other person *wants* to hear.
+This can create [cultural conflicts](culture.md), and the only solution is to [boldly](mind-feelings-fear.md) answer questions the way we'd answer it if we ourselves were asking it in our minds.

 As we integrate this understanding in with ours, we end up having two [perspectives](image.md) in our mind at the same time: theirs and ours.
 If we can successfully harmonize both views as equally valid, without [needless invalidation](conflicts-inner.md), we can frequently see other things as if we *were* two people seeing something.

 When we compound this form of understanding across all people, any one person can be as [wise](understanding.md) as everyone that person has encountered and learned from, up to the limits of their mental capacity and [desire](purpose.md).